alttch/bma-info/eva4/sdk/practices.rst

   error.
 The service may deal with it or just ignore the flag.

-* **initial.react_to_fail = true** a user asks the service to provide some reaction, when started in the fail mode (e.g. setting mapped :doc:`items
+* **initial.react_to_fail = true** a user asks the service to provide some reaction, when started in the fail mode, e.g. setting mapped :doc:`items
   <../items>` to status **-1** or other less than zero (failed).

 The service SHOULD: